kpc-simone/modelling_tutorial/howto.md

 This tutorial is a beta version that has not been extensively tested.
 Any installation or runtime issues will be dealt with at the end of the tutorial.

-First, go to kpc-simone/modelling_tutorial.
-Download the repository and extract files to a folder of your choice.
+Download the repository at https://github.com/kpc-simone/modelling_tutorial and extract files to a folder of your choice.

 # Toolchain